simeonhebrew/inviria/README.md

 ### Expected Output
 a) `ViromeQC_Viral_Enrichment_Score.png` : a bar graph plot showing the viral enrichment scores of all your samples.

-b) `viral_host_lifestyle_abund_inviria.tsv` : a table in .tsv formart that summarizes the abundance of all mapped UHGV vOTUs.
+b) `merged_output_(uhgv/hovd/vgmc).tsv` : a table in .tsv formart that summarizes the abundance of all mapped UHGV/HOVD/VGMC vOTUs.